Anonymous-AAA/OS_LAB/Assignments/Stage_27/notes.md

 2. What is the reasoning behind the order of choosing the process to swap out?
 Why is a process in WAIT_PROCESS swapped out ahead of a process waiting for the terminal?
 What about processes waiting for the disk?

 3. Is it possible that there are processes waiting for memory, even when MEM_FREE_COUNT > MEM_HIGH?

+## Changes made
+1.In line 50 of MOD_5 I made a change to check whether newPID is greater or equal to SWAPPER_DAEMON, instead of just checking whether its equal to SWAPPER_DAEMON